hasura/Xamarin-Phoneword/README.md

 ```
 - Run the app.
 Enter a value to be translated.
 Click the "Translate" button and then check the table in your hasura console.
 You should see a new entry.
 You can also click on the "Translation History" button and get a list of saved translations from the db.

+**Since we are using PCLs for our APIs, these can be reused for iOS in the same way**

 **NOTE: Errors have not been handled and you need to write code specific to your use case to handle errors while making API calls**